ryanorsinger/learn-to-code-python-workshop/handout_for_participants.md

 ### Operators and the results of operations

 - Operators in programming languages are like math operators like +, -, *, /, etc...
 - In programming, operators return a value with a data type.
+All values have a data type.

 `x = 2` The single equals symbol is called the `assignment operator`.
-It assigns variables
+It assigns variables their values

 Some "Boolean operators" are `and`, `or`, and `not`.

 "Comparisson operators" compare values and return a `True` or `False`.

+### Assignment and reassignment

 ### Functions